amilliongoals/Customer-Service-Query-AI/README.md

 #Return Policy Assistant

 Returns are a tricky business, the goal of this project is to leverage AI to create a chatbot that in theory could be used by a customer service rep to assist them in making decisions.
+In a real-world use case, if calls were recorded they could be encoded speech-to-text into the text being directly fed into the chatbot as a query, and when the result is bad per CS rep, that data can be sent for further training.

 Files in Repo:
 **For any to work, an up-to-date openai key is required, all files are pulled directly from url**